calavera/chaseonsoftware.com/src/content/articles/2015/celebrate-your-employees.md

 ---
-title: 6 Ways To Celebrate Your Employees The Zappos Way
+title: "6 Ways To Celebrate Your Employees The Zappos Way"
-date: 2015-07-15T03:00:10Z
+date: "2015-07-15"
-slug: 2015/07/celebrate-your-employees
+slug: "2015/07/celebrate-your-employees"
 description: "Celebrating your employees can easily one of the best morale boosters for your organization.
 Here are 5 of the ways Zappos has done that for me."
-postThumb: /img/celebrate-your-employees.jpg
 ---

 [As I'm leaving Zappos to go to Walmart Labs](/2015/07/walmart-labs), I've been reflecting on some of the great qualities I appreciated over the years.
 One of the qualities that comes to mind over and over is the value people put on celebrating employees for their time, effort and work.